Lake Erie College of Osteopathic Medicine - Bradenton Campus - LECOM Bradenton

 Master of Medical Science

 Prerequisites/Academic Qualifications: Applicants must earn an undergraduate degree from a regionally accredited college/university.
 The Master of Medical Science program is a 10-month, non-thesis degree program that prepares individuals for health science careers.
-LECOM MMS students, who maintain a 3.2 cumulative GPA, pass all courses without remediation, adhere to professionalism standards, and meet MCAT requirements, are eligible to be interviewed early in spring for the LECOM College of Osteopathic Medicine.
+LECOM MMS students, who maintain a 3.0 cumulative GPA, pass all courses without remediation and adhere to professionalism standards, are eligible to be interviewed early in spring for the LECOM College of Osteopathic Medicine.

 Special Programs